zhenxianggao/DualKG-DC/README.md

 -epoch : the number of epochs

+-disease_list ： the name of disease file

 -save_result : the filename that is used to store test results

--test_file : the name of testing file
+-combination_ids : the name of testing file